Fellowships and Junior Fellowships

 Please note that five years must elapse between the end of a Fellowship term and reappointment to a Fellowship.
 Three years must elapse between the end of a Fellowship term and appointment to a summer Fellowship; likewise three years must elapse between the end of a summer fellowship and appointment to a Fellowship.
-Two years must elapse between the end of a Fellowship term and the offer of a One-Month Research Stipend.
+Two years must elapse between the end of a Fellowship term and the offer of a One-Month Research Award.

 For non-U.S. citizens, Dumbarton Oaks provides J-1 visas for the term of the Fellowship appointment, as part of our U.S. Department of State-designated Exchange Visitor Program.
 Please be advised that scholars who have been in the United States with J status within the past 12 months may not qualify for a Dumbarton Oaks J-1 visa unless they were in the United States for a total time of less than six months.
 These individuals and all other non-U.S. citizens are strongly urged to check their prospective visa status for the requested period of the Fellowship prior to submitting an application.

 Frequently Asked Questions for Accepted Fellows